Analysis | In a surprising twist, Trump uses inaccurate Durham reporting to boost his election claims

 In fact, lawyers for the research team itself told the New York Times that, to the best of their knowledge, it considered only executive-office data from 2016, before Trump was president.
 Even looking just at Durham’s timeline, it’s clear that even if it had included post-2016 data, it couldn’t have included much.
 The meeting at issue was on Feb.
 9, 2017, less than three weeks into Trump’s presidency.

-But, precisely because it lets people like Hawley make wild claims about Hillary Clinton and about how Trump was so oppressed by his opponents, the Hawley narrative is the default one on the right.
+But, precisely because it lets people like Hawley make wild claims about Clinton and about how Trump was so oppressed by his opponents, the Hawley narrative is the default one on the right.

 It is important to continue to point out how inaccurate and unfounded this is for a few reasons.
 One is that it is generally preferable to spend one’s time promulgating accurate information rather than inaccurate information.
 Another is that establishing a false assertion as widely believed is the rhetorical equivalent of dividing-by-zero: base a claim on something false and you can extend it outward in any direction you wish.